 If fumes from the bus start to pollute the air in a school’s classrooms or hallways, students and staff members could start displaying a number of uncomfortable symptoms, including asthma and respiratory infection.
 Be alert to any coughing or wheezing symptoms your child starts exhibiting and see if his classroom is situated near the parking lot.

-This all-important system of tubes running throughout the school can run into plenty of problems.
-If AC or heating units get blocked by a janitor’s trashcan or a student’s backpack, it can reduce airflow, which leads to one or more potentially conditions that have your kid feeling under the weather.
+This all-important system of tubes running throughout the school can have plenty of problems.
+If AC or heating units get blocked by a janitor’s trashcan or a student’s backpack, it can reduce airflow, which leads to one or more potential conditions that could have your kid feeling under the weather.

 Though all these precautions are important, it’s impossible for supervisors—let alone students—to be on guard for all of these potential risks.
-Moreover, personal and environmental hygiene can only go so far.
-All students need immunizations and regular check-ups to stay healthy, and that’s where SingleCare comes in.
+Personal and environmental hygiene can only go so far.
+All students need immunizations and regular checkups to stay healthy.